unjs/giget/README.md

 ### Arguments

-- **template**: Template name or a a URI describing provider, repository, subdir, and branch/ref.
+- **template**: Template name or a URI describing provider, repository, sub dir, and branch/ref.
 (See [Examples](#examples))
 - **dir**: A relative or absolute path where to extract the template.

 ### Options

 - `--force`: Clone to existing directory even if exists.
-- `--offline`: Do not attempt to download and use cached version.
+- `--offline`: Do not attempt to download and use the cached version.
 - `--prefer-offline`: Use cache if exists otherwise try to download.
-- `--force-clean`: ⚠️ Remove any existing directory or file recusively before cloning.
+- `--force-clean`: ⚠️ Remove any existing directory or file recursively before cloning.
-- `--shell`: ⚠️ Open a new shell with current working directory in cloned dir.
+- `--shell`: ⚠️ Open a new shell with the current working directory in cloned dir.
 (Experimental).
 - `--registry`: URL to a custom registry.
-(Can be overriden with `GIGET_REGISTRY` environment variable).
+(Can be overridden with `GIGET_REGISTRY` environment variable).
 - `--no-registry`: Disable registry lookup and functionality.
 - `--verbose`: Show verbose debugging info.
-- `--cwd`: Set current working directory to resolve dirs relative to it.
+- `--cwd`: Set the current working directory to resolve dirs relative to it.
 - `--auth`: Custom Authorization token to use for downloading template.
-(Can be overriden with `GIGET_AUTH` environment variable).
+(Can be overridden with `GIGET_AUTH` environment variable).
 - `--install`: Install dependencies after cloning using [unjs/nypm](https://github.com/unjs/nypm).

 ### Examples